MIxS-MInAS/MInAS-DataHarmonizer/mixs-minas-instructions.md

 - Rebuild `yarn build:dev` for safety

+## Notes on HTML editing

+- you want to edit the `web/index.html` file to customise the HTML interface around the DataHarmonizer table
+- Make sure to run `yarn format` before pushing

 ### Schema preparation

 The instructions for adding a **single extension** to this repo's DataHarmonizer instance: